 What Should I Feed My Parakeet?

 Seeds are a great addition to your parakeet’s diet, but they cannot live a healthy life only on seeds.
 These do not have the required nutrition content and are high in fats and carbohydrates, so your parakeet should never be fed solely on seeds.
-Pelleted diets are the most highly recommended food source for parakeets because they will give your bird the well-balanced nutrition that they need.
-Pellets should be of as high quality as possible and make up 70%-80% of your bird’s diet.
+A pelleted diet is the most highly recommended food source for parakeets because it will give the birds the well-balanced nutrition that they need.
+Pellets should be of as high quality as possible and make up 70%–80% of your bird’s diet.

-Fruits and vegetables are a great additional treat for your bird but should only make up around 20% of their daily diet.
+Fruits and vegetables are great additional treats for your bird but should only make up around 20% of their daily diet.
 Fresh, clean water must be available at all times, and all your parakeet’s food dishes should be thoroughly cleaned after feeding.